 A few years later, archaeologists found evidence of winemaking within the caves.
-And studies revealed the materials to be as old as 6100 years, making Areni home to the oldest winery in the world!
+And studies revealed the materials to be as old as 6,100 years, making Areni the oldest winery in the world!
 Looking down, visitors can still see remnants of these incredibly ancient wine vats.

-For the time being, archeological excavations at Areni have stopped, but there’s little doubt that there are plenty more groundbreaking finds to come.
+For the time being, archeological excavations at Areni have stopped, but there’s little doubt that there are plenty more groundbreaking discoveries to come.

 I went on the day tour detailed above with Hyur Service, one of the prominent tour companies in Armenia.
 I don’t have many complaints about the tour.
 It was smoothly organized and the guide was helpful and knowledgable.

 If I had to complain about something, it would be that our tour group was too big.
 We rode around on a large bus that was completely packed.
 In total, there were probably at least 40 people.
 But in the end, traveling with a smaller group wouldn’t have changed things much.
 There were always several other large tour groups at each site, so it would’ve been crowded regardless.